Selby will take centre stage for the 2019 Tour de Yorkshire on the opening day of the international cycling event.

 The event will attract some of the world’s top riders and teams to the district and is expected to draw huge crowds as it passes through the district’s villages.
 You can see the full route here.

 In 2017, Tadcaster hosted a race start.
 Watch this short video to see how the town celebrated.
 You can also read more about the impact of the race.

 Want to try out cycling in our area?

+There are plenty of opportunities to get involved.
 Why not try an indoor cycling class at your local leisure centre?
-There are sessions available at both the Council’s Tadcaster Leisure Centre and Selby Leisure Centre For something more adventurous, you can try the BMX track at Summit Indoor Adventure in Selby, where there’s also a range of other activities for the whole family under one roof including climbing and, bowling, aerial trek and even indoor skiing.
+There are sessions available at both the Council’s Tadcaster Leisure Centre and Selby Leisure Centre For something more adventurous, you can try the BMX track at Summit Indoor Adventure in Selby, where there’s also a range of other activities for the whole family under one roof including climbing, bowling and aerial trek.